-- 19. Cellar: That portion of a building that is partly or completely below grade and having at least one-half its height below grade. - 20.
-Clinic: An office building used by members of the medical professions for the diagnosis and out-patient treatment of human ailments. - 21.
+- 20. Clinic: An office building used by members of the medical professions for the diagnosis and out-patient treatment of human ailments. - 21.
 Club, Private: Building -Or use catering exclusively to club members and their guests for recreational purposes, and not operated primarily for profit. - 22.
 Cluster System: A subsurface sewage disposal system that receives the effluent from two or more house units, individual homes, or systems in excess of 600 gallons per day. - 23.
 Cluster Subdivision: A residential subdivision wherein each principle building does not occupy a lot meeting the minimum dimensional requirements of this Ordinance for the district in which it is located, but where the overall net residential density meets or exceeds the required Net Residential Density required for the District in which the Subdivision lies. - 24.
 Commercial Use: The use of lands, buildings, or structures other than "Home Occupations" as defined below, the intent and result of which activity is the production of income from the buying and selling of goods and/or serices, exclusive of rental of residential buildings, and/or dwelling units. - 25.
 Conditional Use: A use that would not be appropriate generally or without restriction throughout the land use district but which, if controlled as to number, area, location, or relation to the neighborhood, would promote the Public safety, health, welfare, morals, order, comfort, convenience, appearance, prosperity, or general welfare of the residents of the Town of Stow.
-Such Uses, where specific provision for such conditional use is madein this Ordinance. - 26.
+Such Uses, where specific provision for such condiiotnal use is madein this Ordinance. - 26.
 Condominium: A type of real estate ownership in which the interior space of individual units are owned separately and all of the rest of the property is owned in common by all of the owners of individual units. - 27.
 Coverage: That percentage of the lot area covered by impervious materials, including but not limited to drives, buildings, sidewalks, etc. - 28.
 District or Zoning District: A section or sections of the Town of Stow for which regulations governing the use of buildings and premises, the size of yards, and intensity of use are uniform.